Skip to main content

 • Brand Agents receive only the ContextRequest.

-Auction Window and Timing
+Auction window and timing

 AIP uses a time-bounded auction window to ensure low latency and predictable outcomes.

-• The auction window is determined by the platform’s latency_budget_ms field in the PlatformRequest
+• The auction window is determined by the platform’s latency_budget_ms

 A Brand Agent:

-• Receives BidRequests from an AIP Operator
+• Receives ContextRequests from an AIP Operator

 • Evaluates anonymized user intent

-• Decides whether the advertiser wants to compete
+• Decides whether to participate

-• Returns a structured BidResponse
+• Returns a structured response

-• Participates in real time auctions
+• Participates in real-time auctions

-• Receives verified CPX, CPC, and CPA callbacks
+• Receives verified lifecycle event callbacks

 Brand Agents can be operated by: